Maniking255/Base-network/README.md

 BASE is moving in an interesting direction.
 BASE is proving that strong infrastructure and an active builder community can create long-term value for the entire ecosystem.
 The strength of any ecosystem comes from its community.
+BASE has been steadily building an environment where innovation can thrive.